zalando-incubator/kubernetes-on-aws/docs/user-guide/index.rst

 User's Guide
 ============

-How to the Kubernetes cluster.
+How to use the Kubernetes cluster.

 .. toctree::
    :maxdepth: 1